-A quick answer is yes—Medicare Part B may pay a percentage of one type of chiropractic treatment.
+A quick answer is yes—Medicare Part B may help pay a percentage of 1 type of chiropractic treatment.
 However, there are specific requirements for getting the treatment and payment approved.

 Here’s a deeper look at chiropractic care and how Medicare helps pay for it.

 Chiropractic care is a way to diagnose and treat health problems that affect the nerves, muscles, bones and joints of the body.1 Chiropractic treatments are typically applied to the back and neck and may be an alternative to surgery or pain medications.

 Spinal manipulation is the only type of treatment Medicare Part B will cover.2 Also known as an adjustment, spinal manipulation involves a controlled thrust to the spine using hands or a device.
 The goal is to correct bones in your spine that are out of position, called spinal subluxation.
 Results may include reduced pain, lower inflammation and restored function.